Vamckis/Container-Security/TrivyScan.md

 - In Windows: {Need to do research - No default options available for now}
 - Note: Trivy has an disadvantage with report creation.

-### To scan Docker images which are already installed:
+### To see Docker images which are already installed:
 ```% docker images```
 ``` % trivy image {image name} ```
 - eg: trivy image nginx